keith-turner/webindex/docs/code-guide.md

 ### Page Exporter

 For each URI, the Query table contains the URIs that reference it.
 This export code keeps that information in the Query table up to date.
+One interesting Fluo concept this highlight is the concept of inversion on export.
+The complete inverted URI index is never built in Fluo, its only built in Query table.

 **Code:** [PageExport.java][PageExport]